 The Library Board recognizes the need for time off for special circumstances.
 Salaried employees may take eighteen (18) days off with pay each year.
 Any additional time will require prior approval of the Library Manager and in the case of the Library Manager, the Library Board.
-A Request for Leave form must be filled out by staff and supervisor.
-A copy of the Request for Leave form will be saved in the staff member’s file.
-See staff policy manual for copy of Request for Leave form.
+A Request/Notice of Leave form must be filled out by staff and supervisor.
+A copy of the Request/Notice of Leave form will be saved in the staff member’s file.
+See staff policy manual for copy of Request/ Notice of Leave form.
+In cases of sudden illness staff members will fill out the Request/Notice of Leave form will be filled upon return to work.

-Time off with pay will include time for casual illness not compensated for under the benefit plan, bereavement, doctor or dentist appointments, or family illness.
+Time off with pay will include time for casual illness not compensated for under the benefit plan, bereavement, healthcare appointments, or family illness/ healthcare appointments.
 It will also include travel time necessary for the above.

 The definition of “Family” shall include blended families, grandparents, parents, siblings, children, other dependents, regardless of residence, or any relation living within the household of the employee.
 The definition of “family” may be extended at the discretion of the Library Manager and/or in the case of the Library Manager the Library Board.

 Time off must be earned before it is used.